microshare/microshare.github.io/docs/2/admin/admin-management/microshare-super-admin.md

 ---------------------------------------

 1. To determine user access, first log into Microshare as the appropriate ms_admin account.
 2. Head over to the Manage tab, then Keys, Organization.
-Here you can click on specific users next to the identity that you want to add them too
+Here you can click on specific users next to the identity that you want to add them too.
-3. Add the client's email address in the email section
+3. Add the client's email address in the email section.
-4. Click the add button
+4. Click the add button.
-5. Repeat for the other clients as necessary
+5. Repeat for the other clients as necessary.
 6. Client POC should send an email similar to the sample below to the clients who have just been added to:
-* confirm that they have been added correctly and
+* confirm that they have been added correctly.
-* confirm that they are able to see the appropriate dashboards as we've had customers reach back out to us with issues with both
+* confirm that they are able to see the appropriate dashboards as we've had customers reach back out to us with issues with both.

 Email Sample: